 If you found this book useful, please write a review about it.
 This will help the author and will help the algorithms to show this book to more people who might need help with learning design patterns.

 And, of course, if you liked this book, spread the word.
 Let your friends know about it.
-This way, you will help more people to become better software developers.
+This way, you will help more people become better software developers.